lordbasex/custom-image-raspberry/openbox/README.md

 <decor>no</decor>
 </application>
 ```
 Note: in the application tag the name has to be the name of the binary that we are going to execute to eliminate the frames and buttons.
+In this example the name of the application is ladie

 Another option is to download the already modified file
 ```bash